 They stood about the grave, talking quietly while the children ran around.
 Molly and Aunt Muriel sat on a bench that George and Charlie had put in after Fred's funeral five years ago.
 Harry had brought Kreacher and Winky along to prepare the midday meal, and when it was ready they all returned to the house.

 Harry swallowed a mouthful of Shepherd's pie and put down his fork.
 "I didn't solve much of anything.
-Chadwick Chamberlain left it all in the Pensieve, which is back at Hogwarts, by the way."
+Chadwick Chamberlain left it all in the Pensieve, which is back at Hogwarts, by the way, escorted back there without incident by the future Chief Deputy to the Head Auror."
 He nodded at Ron.
-"Escorted back up there without incident by the future Chief Deputy to the Head Auror."

 Ron stood and gave a grandiose bow, but Aunt Muriel, sitting two places away from him, reached across Charlie and rapped his knuckles with a spoon.

-"You are too full of yourself, young man!" she scolded.
+"You are too full of yourself, young man," she said.
 "Sit down before you knock over the table."

 She glared at him.
-"It will do you no good at all.
-You're not inheriting a Knut from me."
+"It will do you no good.
+You are not inheriting a Knut from me."

 Charlie patted her hand.
 "Go on, Harry.
 So you got the Pensieve safely back, and . . .?"